 It’s the most bike-friendly city in Latin America.
 The good climate, its bike lane system with over 250 km and the public bike rental system “Bike Rio” make it a good choice for bike lovers.

-The bike lets you get to know the city in an alternative way, with a fresh breeze in your face and without worrying about traffic jam.
-Apart from that, public bike rentals are scattered all over the place.
+Using a bike lets you get to know the city in an alternative way, with a fresh breeze in your face and without worrying about traffic jam.
+Apart from that, public bike rentals are scattered all over the place!